blackstork-io/fabric/docs/language/content-blocks.md

 The context object is a JSON dictionary with pre-defined root-level fields:

-- `data` contains a map of all resolved data definitions for the document.
+- `data` points to a map of all resolved data definitions for the document.
 The JSON path to a specific data point follows the data block signature: `data.<plugin-name>.<block-name>`.
-- `query_result` contains a result of the execution of a JQ query provided in `query` attribute, as requested by `query_input_required` attribute.
-This is mostly used in `ref` blocks to explicitely provide data to the query in `query` attribute.
+- `query_result` points to a result of the execution of a JQ query provided in `query` attribute, as requested by `query_input_required` attribute.
+This is mostly used in `ref` blocks to explicitly pre-filter the data for the JQ query set in `query` attribute.

 ## References